CardboardBoxHunter/ZMT-More-Editor-Options/README.md

 Third step : Delete the CSharp file you find in there and replace it with the one I provided.

 Fourth step : boot up the game and enjoy. :]

+This is the mod dependant version, Please put a link here for your level players to play your level as you intended.